Dosage Form: tablet,

 Finasteride Dosage and Administration

-The recommended dose of Finasteride tablets is one tablet (5 mg) taken once a day [see Clinical Studies (14.1)].
+The recommended dose of Finasteride tablets, USP is one tablet taken once daily.

 Dosage Forms and Strengths

 - Pregnancy.
 Finasteride use is contraindicated in women when they are or may potentially be pregnant.
 Because of the ability of Type II 5 α-reductase inhibitors to inhibit the conversion of testosterone to 5α-dihydrotestosterone (DHT), Finasteride may cause abnormalities of the external genitalia of a male fetus of a pregnant woman who receives Finasteride.
 If this drug is used during pregnancy, or if pregnancy occurs while taking this drug, the pregnant woman should be apprised of the potential hazard to the male fetus.
 [See Warnings and Precautions (5.1), Use in Specific Populations (8.1), How Supplied/Storage and Handling (16) and Patient Counseling Information (17.1). ] In female rats, low doses of Finasteride administered during pregnancy have produced abnormalities of the external genitalia in male offspring.